INReactive

 Exploration

-From what we learned, City of Bridges encourages students and teachers to have close working relationships and direct lines of communication.
+The client said, COBHS encourages students and teachers to have close working relationships and direct lines of communication.
 However, even in a supportive community like ours, it can still be challenging to share open and honest feedback at the right time and in the right way to be heard.
-Imagine a platform that enables students to provide feedback on their learning needs in real-time during class, or a way to reflect on it and share comments afterwards.
+Imagine a platform that enables students to provide feedback on their learning needs in real-time during class, or a way to reflect on it and share comments afterward.
 This solution would allow those who might not be comfortable speaking up to still have their learning needs met and opinions heard.

 Focus Group & Interview